 ENSS 135: GLOBAL CHANGE: THE SCIENCE AND POLICY OF GLOBAL WARMING, 3 credit hrs.

 An interdisciplinary investigation of anthropogenic global change, using "global warming" as a semester-long case study.
 Students learn an effective approach to investigating a major environmental issue by first obtaining a strong scientific background in the issue, building mathematical and conceptual models to test scenarios, and finally investigating various policy options.
 Climate physics, paleoclimatology, biology, uncertainty analysis, economics, and risk assessment are some of the tools students will learn to apply to these issues.

 A forum for new, advanced-level academic inquiries into environmental science and policy.
-See ENSP director for details.
+See ENSS director for details.

 Sustainable systems are those that can continue their core functions indefinitely without degradation; resilient systems are those that can continue their core functions in the face of rapid, and often unexpected, change.
 In this course we explore what makes something sustainable and resilient and develop techniques to measure and assess environmental, economic, and social sustainability and resilience in real-world systems and institutions.

 ENSS 153: ECOLOGICAL ECONOMICS, 3 credit hrs.

 In this course we will investigate interactions between ecological and economic systems.
 We will investigate the sources of environmentally-relevant market failures, and discuss under what circumstances different types of market mechanisms (such as taxes and cap-and-trade) might lead to more economically efficient outcomes.
 We will also investigate some of the basic assumptions of neo-classical economics (an "empty world" pre-analytic vision, utility maximization), and ask questions like "Under what circumstances economic growth may be problematic?" and "What is the economy really for?"